Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 ### Code Implementation

-Below is a simplified version of the CLIP-based model for VQA using PyTorch.
+Below is a simplified implementation of the CLIP-based model for VQA using PyTorch.
 This code demonstrates how to use pre-trained CLIP models for image and question embedding, followed by computing the similarity between them to answer questions.

 ```python
 import torch